balena-io-experimental/balena-sound/README.md

 ## Setup and configuration

-Running this project is as simple as deploying it to a balenaCloud application.
+Running this app is as simple as deploying it to a balenaCloud fleet.
 You can do it in just one click by using the button below:

 [![deploy button](https://balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/balenalabs/balena-sound&defaultDeviceType=raspberry-pi)

+If you don't want to create a balenaCloud account you can deploy the app directly from [balenaHub](https://hub.balena.io/balenalabs/balenasound).

 ## Documentation